Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Inflatable kayaks like hardshell kayaks come in different types suited for various skill levels and activities from whitewater to relaxing river floats.

-There are a few design features and materials to consider before purchasing an inflatable kayak…
+There are a few styles and categories with different design features and materials to consider before purchasing an inflatable kayak…

 Inflatable kayaks come in a variety of types designed for different water conditions and activities.

 Do you know which type of kayak is suitable for your desired outings?